M-ElShazly/Weather_Prediction/README.md

 # Weather_Prediction

-This repo contains the building, trainging, and testing of Random Forest model to predict weather data based on historical data.
+This repo contains the building, training, and testing of a Random Forest model to predict weather information based on historical data.

 ## 1. Objectives

-Build a model able to forecase weather information based on historical temparatrue values.
+Build a model able to forecast weather information based on historical temparatrue values.

 ## 2. Data Sources